yshavit/llm-notes/book/01-Introduction/01-book-structure.md

 ## The term "LLM"

 LLMs — large language models — encompass a range of technologies.
 These can include models that generate text, but also translation tools, classification tools, and others.
-There are various architectures under the umbrella of LLMs, including BERT and others (I'll discuss some of these in @other-llm-models).
+There are various architectures under the umbrella of LLMs, such as BERT (I'll discuss some of these in @other-llm-models).

 When most people talk about "LLMs" these days, they really mean the kind that can generate text and images, and specifically an LLM architecture called {dfn}`Generative Pre-Training`, or {dfn}`GPT`.